 We are not talking about having the perfect CV, because there is no such thing!
 The most important thing is that your CV best represents you and does justice to the skills and experience you have developed during your studies and/or your career (depending on what stage you’re currently at!).
 So don’t pressure yourself by focusing on “perfect”, but make sure that whenever you’re putting forward a CV, you’ve done everything you can to give yourself the best chance for success.

 “So what can I do to give myself the best chance for success?”.
 Let’s get right into it!

 Make sure that your CV starts with:

 Bullet points are always a winner!
-Keep in mind that your CV will most likely be skim read (if it reaches a human), so avoiding blocks of text and keeping statements short and to-the-point will help your experience stand out.
+Keep in mind that your CV will most likely be skim read (if it reaches a human), so avoiding blocks of text and keeping statements short and to the point will help your experience stand out.

 Wherever possible, adjust your CV to match the specific role that you are applying for.
-Whether that’s highlighting a particular job, focussing on specific skills or including more information about a hobby, it’s always worth taking the time to optimise your content for your audience.
+Whether that’s highlighting a particular job, focus on specific skills or including more information about a hobby, it’s always worth taking the time to optimise your content for your audience.

 2. CHOOSE YOUR WORDS CAREFULLY

 In this day and age, your CV will just as likely be scoured by a bot as read by a human.
 So it is more important than ever to think about the keywords and phrases you are using to describe your background, to make sure that if a search is automated, it will find you.